Dhavan-Shah/MysteryGame/README.md

 Dhavan here, I like Machine Learning and Programming in Python.
+This is a project that can be used to understand Socket Programming in Python.

 start by executing the Server.py file
 Provide it with IP Address and Port no.